-Since there is nothing such to test, naysayers pin their hopes of showing Jesus to be conspicuously absent by testing authors who are not a startlingly obvious case to be writing about Jesus in the first place.
-But anyway.
+If an argument from silence depends on the absolute necessity of mentioning something in this or that book, sceptics have a problem.
+With nothing better to go from in terms of Jesus' contemporaries, naysayers pin their hopes of showing Jesus to be conspicuously absent by testing authors who are not a startlingly obvious case to be writing about Jesus in the first place.

 - Columella – born in Spain C. 4AD – wrote about agriculture, which is his eligibility for the list gone!
 He was in Syria a few years after Christ, but that isn’t the stuff of a gardening book.